Bouch04/raspberry-pi-pihole-dns-server/README.md

 ---

-## System Validation
+## System Validation and Verification

 ### Pi-hole Service Status
-The Pi-hole DNS service was verified to be active and handling DNS requests on port 53.
-Ad-blocking functionality is enabled and operational.
+The Pi-hole DNS service was verified to be active and handling DNS requests on port 53 across multiple LAN clients.

 - DNS service running
 - Blocking enabled